You are here

 - Student interests

-- Annual affective SMART goal to reflect development of personal, social, communication, leadership, and/or cultural competency
+- Affective goals reflect the development of personal, social, communication, leadership, and/or cultural competency

 - Description or delineation of supplemental curriculum, activities, specific programs or coursework, specific strategies, and/or extended or expanded learning opportunities available in the AU that match a student’s strength area(s) and support the goals